Power News We love to talk!

 In Telangana, installed solar power capacity stood at 527 MW on April 30, up from around 91 MW on November 30, 2015.
 In Andhra Pradesh the capacity stood at 792 MW on April 30, up from about 283 MW on November 30, 2015.
 Punjab has also doubled its solar power capacity over the last six months.
 On April 30, the State had 405 MW of installed solar power capacity as compared with 200.32 MW on November 30, 2015.
 Solar power consultancy firm Bridge To India expects the country to be the fourth largest market for solar power globally with installed capacity expected to cross 10,000 MW.

-- Now, farmers turn to green energy to irrigate fields Read more
+- Getting wind energy to work Read more